leelasd/ligpargen/README.md

-#LigParGen: Tutorials and FAQ's
+# LigParGen:  FAQ's

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This Repository is made to track issues ob LigParGen Server